csalzano/power-boost-for-gravity-forms/readme.txt

 7. Screenshot of the form editor.
 Arrows point to field ID numbers near field labels.

 == Changelog ==

+= 2.2.1 =
+* [Fixed] Now reports failures while resending feeds.
+Previously, no indication was provided if any of the feeds failed to resend.

 = 2.2.0 =
 * [Added] Adds a "Copy Shortcode" row action link to the forms list that copies a form's [gravityform] shortcode to the clipboard.